bazelbuild/bazel-website/designs/_posts/2017-07-13-improved-command-line-reporting.md

 Startup options, the options that go before the command, are listed in two ways:

-*  `startup_options` : The effective options, both those mentioned explicitely and implicitely (say, in a bazelrc)
+*  `startup_options` : The effective options, both those mentioned explicitly and implicitly (say, in a bazelrc)
 *  `explicit_startup_options` : The explicit options, only those mentioned
-   explicitely on the command line.
+   explicitly on the command line.

 Command options are also listed in two ways:

 *  `cmd_line` : The effective options.
-These include those listed explicitely in the command line, but also have expansion flags expanded, those mentioned in bazelrc's, and any alterations from the invocation policy.
+These include those listed explicitly in the command line, but also have expansion flags expanded, those mentioned in bazelrc's, and any alterations from the invocation policy.
 *  `explicit_cmd_line` : The explicit options listed on the command line.